 Regardless of the form it takes, it's important that a signature is used as proof that information has been considered and accepted by the signer.
 That means a signature can be stylized to a point that it's completely illegible to others, but still be legal.

 For a freelance agreement to be legally binding, it must be signed by all parties involved.
-This is the most common way for individuals to indicate that they have carefully read and agreed to the terms outlined in a contract or other type of document.
-Regardless of what the signature looks like—whether it's written neatly, scribbled, or typed—it's proof that conditions have been considered and accepted.
+This is the most common way for individuals to indicate they have carefully read and agreed to the terms outlined in a contract or other type of document.
+Regardless of what the signature looks like—whether written neatly, scribbled, or typed—it proves that conditions have been considered and accepted.

 As long as a signature is representative of who a person is and their intent, any kind of mark is considered legal.

-Does your signature have to have your full name?
+Does a legal signature have to include your full name?

-No, they don't.
-As we mentioned before, a signature refers to any mark made by someone upon a document to express their consent from the conditions outlined.
-Therefore, a signature doesn't have to be someone's full name.
-Instead, it can be an illegible mark, a squiggle, or a scanned picture of a signature if signing electronically.
+No, a legal signature does not have to be your full name.
+A signature refers to any mark made by someone on a document to express their consent to the outlined conditions.
+It can be an illegible mark, a squiggle, or a scanned picture of a signature if signing electronically.

-They sure are.
-Legal signatures can be simply an individual's initials.
-The important thing to remember is that your signature should match what you have signed other legal documents with.
+Legal signatures can be as simple as an individual's initials.
+The signature should match what you have used on other legal documents.

 For example, if your signature on your driver's license is simply "LM" rather than your full name, it should be the same on any other document you've signed.